uwplse/Cassius/README.md

 change the `FWT_PATH` Make variable.)

 This command will run for several hours or perhaps up to a day.
-The VM contains versions of these two files, which the reviewer can examine while the above command is running.
+The VM contains pre-generated versions of these two files, which the reviewer can examine while the above command is running.
+(The reviewer can then check, once the commands complete, that the reproduced results are similar.)

 Each of these pages will contain two parts: a summary table at the top (listing the successful verifications "success", false positives